-Fully vaccinated arrivals from many countries, including the USA and most of Europe, are able to visit the UK without any quarantine period, and per newly announced UK travel rules, the entry process is getting easier than ever.
+Fully vaccinated arrivals from many countries, including the USA and most of Europe, are able to visit the UK without any quarantine period.

 Steps To Visit The UK Without Quarantine

-If you want to visit the UK without isolating for 10 days, the simplest solution is to be coming from a green list country.
+For travel before February 11th, 2022, if you want to visit the UK without isolating for 10 days, the simplest solution is to be coming from a green list country,

-The UK previously had a confusing red, amber and green list, but from October 4th onward, a simple “green means go” or “red means don’t” list will apply.
-If you want to enter the UK without quarantine, from October 4th, you’ll simply need to…
+The UK previously had a confusing red, amber and green list, but now a simple “green means go” or “red means don’t” list applies.
+Until February 11th, if you want to enter the UK without formal quarantine, other than waiting for a result, you’ll simply need to…

 - Be fully vaccinated (by UK, US, European, UK Overseas agency, or list of countries).